alexanderussell/collectively-made/projects/_posts/2016-01-01-bike-poetry.md

 The LED originally was in the center of the handle bars, facing the rider so she could receive visual feedback of how fast she is moving.
 Upon further consideration, I decided to wire in two LED’s that extend to the ends of each handle bar.
 Doing this would make the LED light visible to drivers and thus make the cyclist more noticeable.
 It would also allow drivers to see a change in speed.

+# Flirting With Multiple Ideas

 While experimenting with measuring speed, I was also creating a very archaic poetry generator.
 Using a random pattern & word picking algorithm, users would see lines of poetry displayed at the push of a button.

 <img src="/img/projects/poetryGenerator.png" />

+# The Mutation

 The decision to merge these two creations came pretty naturally.
 The random pattern algorithm was replaced with the value indicator the speed generator produces.
 In other words, the speed of your bike wheel determines the ridiculousness of the poetry.